vistadataproject/nodeVISTA/eHMP/Resources/README.md

-## Resources
+## Resources (RPC-backed)

 __From:__ _VA\ Code\ in\ Flight\ Submission\ -\ Enterprise\ Health\ M/ehmp-r1.2.0/ehmp_1.2.0/rdk_1.2.0/rdk_1.2.0/rdk/product/production/rdk/resources_

-"Resources" appear to be hand written node.js modules that implement express server supported REST calls, some against JDS, some using VistA RPCs ("RPC-backed Resources").
-The Project is interested in the RPC wrappers in order to compare VDM(N), data-centric write-back with the RPC alternative.
+"Resources" are hand written node.js modules that implement express-server supported REST calls.
+Some use JDS, some use VistA RPCs ("RPC-backed Resources").
+The name "Resource" comes from eHMP's _Resource Development Kit (RDK)_.

+KMR, a contractor on eHMP, hosted OSEHRA's eHMP release on their [own git](https://github.com/KRMAssociatesInc/eHMP/tree/master/rdk/product/production/rdk) and started some badly needed documentation ...

+>> A resource is a single web service (allergies, or "save allergies"). ...
+A resource is responsible for receiving an HTTP request, performing the processing by interacting with other subsystems, and then returning an HTTP response. ...
+A resource server is a deployable unit, including a set of resource and specific configuration. ... the VistA Core ecosystem has one single resource server, VistA Exchange API Resource Server.

+In effect, here are some additional patterns added onto to _express_ and other common node.js modules to discipline the development of VistA and JDS services.

-Directory Tests has tests for some of these resources.
+The Project is interested in the RPC-backed Resources in order to compare VDM(N), data-centric write-back with the RPC alternative.
+The directory "Tests" has tests for some of these resources.

 ### Which Resources are RPC-backed